AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 *This document is for Park Observer 2.0.
 If you are still using Park Observer 1.x please see [this version](Protocol_Specification_V1.html).*

-*If you just want a protocol for a new survey, please start with the [tutorial instructions](../new_survey.html) and [examples](../protocols/).*
+*If you are new to Park Observer, please start with the [tutorial instructions](../new_survey.html) and [examples](../protocols/).*

-This document is a technical reference for the structure and accepted content of the Park Observer protocol file.
+This document is a technical reference for the structure and accepted content of the Park Observer protocol file,
 A more general reference can be found in the [Protocol Guide](Protocol_Guide_V2.html)

 This specification describes version 1 (v1) and 2 (v2) of the protocol file.